 The south has barbecue.
 New England has lobster rolls.
 And New Mexico has burritos smothered in our signature red or green (chile).
 We love burritos here, and our local eateries have created as many versions as there are places to eat them.
-April 1 marks National Burrito Day.
+The first Thursday of April marks National Burrito Day.
 It may be a made-up holiday, but we’re all for it.
 Here are eight of the best burritos from across the state, no foolin’.

 1. Cocina Azul, Albuquerque

 Diners flock to this New Mexican food joint with several locations across the Duke City for Frank Sr.’s red and green chile, which has won fans far beyond the city limits.
 When it comes to burritos, the Cocina Azul chefs don’t skimp.
 They load up hearty plate-sized dishes with slow-roasted ribeye steak, juicy brisket, or carne adovada (pork cushion marinated in Hatch red chile).

 The Pantry has been a City Different staple since it opened in 1948, and, in pre-pandemic times at least, diners would often encounter lines out the door on the weekends.
 The long queue is worth it for the restaurant’s menu of New Mexican favorites.
 The Pantry’s smothered burrito comes with a choice of beef, chicken, or tender carne adovada.
 If that doesn’t pack enough punch, add some green chile cheese fries on the side.

 This family-owned and operated eatery just off the Plaza consistently wins fans for its piquant chile sauce, which is smothered on just about everything it serves including burritos.
 The standard burrito line-up includes a choice of ground beef, chicken, ground beef and beans, bean, or rice and beans.
 However, there are also several weekly specials worth planning for, including Monday’s shredded beef burrito with bell peppers, onions, and tomato sauce.